-My teaching seeks to inculcate the skill of normative analysis, the craft of philosophical argument, and the value of practical self-reflection.
+My teaching seeks to create an inclusive environment for cultivating the skill of normative analysis, the craft of philosophical writing, and the virtue of ethical self-reflection.

 The most fundamental debates in political discourse reflect principled disagreements, but the heart of disagreement is rarely obvious, especially to untrained eyes.
 Identifying the controversy’s source requires peeling away the narrative shell of an argument to reveal and evaluate the assumptions that support it.
 Newcomers to normative inquiry find this exercise unnatural.
-They can summarize an argument in sequence, and they can tell you whether they find the argument’s policy implications feasible under current conditions.
-But without practice, few students can discern the principled assumptions that buttress a view, let alone evaluate those assumptions.
+They can summarize an argument in sequence, and they can tell you whether they find the argument’s policy implications feasible.
+But I have found that, without practice, few students can discern the principled assumptions that buttress a view, let alone evaluate those assumptions.

-One might think that helping students to locate the source of principled controversy is simply to teach them to be more critical readers.
-But getting to the heart of a philosophical dispute requires more than a suspicious attitude toward the text.
-As a starting point, it requires explicit analysis of an argument’s structure.
+Learning how to locate the source of principled disagreement requires practice in explicitly analyzing argument structures.
 To this end, I have found that holding exercises in manually mapping out arguments at the beginning of a course can help students develop firmer foundations in analytical reading.

-Finally, unlike more purely intellectual pursuits, political theory is also inescapably practical: it contains the resources for critical reflection about the institutions under which students live and their options for sustaining or reforming them.
-For many students, a course in political theory provides a rare opportunity to question their inherited dispositions and to think carefully about their own roles as institutional agents.
-Yet students often fail to appreciate sufficiently how a particular intellectual debate applies to their own lives.
-Above all, I encourage students to try to bring their behavioral choices into line with the principled convictions that they reach (or reaffirm) as a result of the course.
-Some of the most rewarding moments of teaching come when students are moved to reform their habits or change their career plans as a result of the critical reflection that the course has kindled.
+Finally, unlike more purely intellectual pursuits, political philosophy is also inescapably practical: it contains the resources for critical reflection about the institutions under which students live and their options for sustaining or reforming them.
+For many students, a course in political philosophy provides a rare opportunity to question their inherited dispositions and to think carefully about their own roles as institutional agents.
+Yet students often fail to appreciate sufficiently how a given intellectual debate applies to their own lives.
+Above all, I encourage students to try to bring their behavioral choices into line with the principled convictions that they reach (or reaffirm) through the course.
+Some of the most rewarding moments of teaching political philosophy come when students are moved to reform their lifestyles or change their career plans as a result of critical self-reflection that the course has inspired.